Polyanyanwu/graces-buffet-pp4/README.md

 ![Delete Booking Action](/docs/images/features/delete_booking_action.png)

+### **The Admin Panel**

+There a few important tables to be maintained by the application which the project time constraint didn't enable us to implement.
+They were included in the Admin panel to enable the superuser to maintain those tables.
+They are listed below with their purposes:

+- Cuisines - add the name, description and image of the cuisine types available.
+The application has been loaded with four cuisines which were added using this admin panel.
+- Booking Status - Could change the description of the booking status.
+The booking status are all fixed and critical to the overall functioning of the application.
+The superuser could alter their descriptions.
+- Dining Tables - add or remove dining tables with their seating capacity.
+When new tables/seats are acquired the superuser will add or remove them from the admin panel.
+- Home Messages - maintain the text for the Terms of Use and Privacy Policy.
+Its not expected to change often.
+- Contacts - to review or delete contact us messages sent by customers

+The above could all be placed under the administrator in the main application but for lack of enough time to do so.
+These are features that could be added to the user interface in future.

 ## **Database Design**

 The database used in this project is a relational database, Postgres.
 It is provided by Heroku.